german-one/itostr/README.md

 length: 2       string:-1
 length: 5       string:32768
 ```
-... with a type size of 2 provided for signed/unsigned short.
+... with a type size of 2 provided for `signed/unsigned short`.
 Depending on the real size of an unsigned short in your implementation, the output in the second line might be different.

 Well, this is not the intended use as I said in the beginning.
 Probably you rather want to convert a value using its actual signedness and size like that ...